qurbat/blocked-hosts/README.md

 ./act-blocktest.sh compiled_block_list.txt
 ```

 **Note:** The script expects a response of `IN A 49.205.171.200` to identify a blocked host.
-If you intend to run the script using the network of a service provider other than ACT, you will have to modify the expected response for identifying a blocked host on [Line 16](https://github.com/qurbat/act-censorship/blob/main/blocktest.sh#L16) accordingly.
+If you intend to run the script using the network of an Internet service provider other than ACT, you will have to modify the expected response for identifying a blocked host on [line 16](https://github.com/qurbat/act-censorship/blob/main/blocktest.sh#L16) accordingly.

 #### MassDNS
 [MassDNS](https://github.com/blechschmidt/massdns) can be used to query a sizeable number of hostnames with speed.
 The responses from these DNS queries can then be used to extraploate blocked hosts.